Christina Grimmie -- who died on Friday

 Known for her high range, Grimmie stole the show with her piano cover of Katy Perry's chart-topping track, "Dark Horse," cementing her name on the Top 12.

 She continued to make her way through the live rounds and eventually secured a spot on the top three.
 During the finals, Christina and her Voice coach shared the stage for a stunning performance of Gotye's "Somebody That I Used To Know."

 Grimmie finished in third place, behind winner Josh Kaufman and runner-up Jake Worthington.
-Earlier this year, she released her second EP, Side A, which ranked at No. 25 on Billboard's Independent Albums.
+Earlier this year, she released her second EP, Side A

 "Aguilera, she’s my queen," Grimmie said.
 "I love her."